 This enables the use of what is known as two-factor authentication: the user not only possesses the smartcard, he or she can also prove the knowledge of the smartcard PIN by signing data using the private key stored on the smartcard.

 If you want to use Active Directory (AD), the certificate chain used by the key distribution center (domain controller) must be available on the device.
-For instructions on deploying certificate files, see Registering a File on the UMS Server (set Classification to "SSL Certificate") and Transferring a File to a Device.
+To deploy certificate files, register them in the UMS (set Classification to "SSL Certificate") and assign to the devices, see Files - Registering Files on the IGEL UMS Server and Transferring Them to Devices.

 Smartcards are accessed via smartcard readers, using either a contact or contactless interface.
 The IGEL Third Party Database lists the readers supported in IGEL OS.